 I’m stubborn.
 (My mom is probably rolling her eyes and telling my father that this is the understatement of the year).
 I’ve been known to continue doing things the hard way because I know how to do them that way.
 It’s not that I dislike learning new things.
 Quite the contrary.
 I am a research hound.
 What I am NOT, is someone who loves learning new ways of doing things.

 I have been brewing Kombucha for a few years now and after some trial and error fell into a wonderful groove of making a tasty continuous brew.
-I relied on the awesome tea blend from my affiliate partner Hannah at Kombucha Kamp initially but then I branched out and created the perfect blend for me.
+I relied on the awesome tea blend from Hannah at Kombucha Kamp initially but then I branched out and created the perfect blend for me.